KostasDaskalos/mystrix_pro_ableton_live/README.md

 **Instructions**

-1. Download code.zip from Releases and unziped anywhere in your machine.
+1. Download code.zip from Releases and unzip it anywhere in your machine.

 2. Place the folder Mystrix_Pro in your MIDI Remote Scripts folder.
 In MacOS is:\
 ```/Applications/[Ableton Live version].app/Contents/App-Resources/MIDI Remote Scripts```\